mssever/jekyll_build/README.md

 to improve it.
 Otherwise, feel free to fork it if you need to modify it for your own purposes.

-and Python will run, but I haven't tested it on any other OS.
+I run this build system on both Linux (primarily) and Windows (occasionally).
+It works in both places.
+In theory, it should run on any system which supports the dependencies.
+However, I haven't tested this theory.
+In particular, I don't know whether it will run on MacOS.
+(I'll accept a donated Mac in order to ensure compatibility. 😊

 Dependencies
 ------------